ashortsleeves/heckdivers/README.md

 Heckdivers relies on the [helldivers-2/api](https://github.com/helldivers-2/api), a community driven API for Helldivers 2.

 Zoom in/out functionality is provided by [react-zoom-pan-pinch](https://github.com/BetterTyped/react-zoom-pan-pinch), a library to support easy zoom, pan, pinch on html dom elements.

+## Future Features/Requested Features
+Have a request?
+Drop a message on the [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=3235505289)